Azithromycin and black tongue

 If you notice any of these symptoms while taking Azithromycin, it’s essential to consult your healthcare provider immediately for proper evaluation and guidance on managing Black Tongue.
 Ignoring the symptoms can lead to discomfort and potential complications.

-See also Drug monograph for azithromycin
+See also Risperdal and azithromycin

 Treating Black Tongue with Azithromycin